mingzi94387355/createcrash/README.md

-A mod for Minecraft.When the mod is loaded and your game contains Crate, your game will crash upon successful startup.
+A mod for Minecraft.When the mod is loaded and your game contains Create, your game will crash upon successful startup.